István Tarlós

-István Tarlós (/hu/; born 26 May 1948) is a Hungarian politician who served as the mayor of Óbuda-Békásmegyer from 1990 to 2006 and as mayor of Budapest from 2010 to 2019.
+István Tarlós (Note: /hu/) (born 26 May 1948) is a Hungarian politician who served as the mayor of Óbuda-Békásmegyer from 1990 to 2006 and as mayor of Budapest from 2010 to 2019.
 Between 2006 and 2010, Tarlós was the chairman of the Fidesz–Christian Democratic People's Party (KDNP) Fraction-Alliance in the General Assembly of the Municipality of Budapest and served as the political leader of the 2008 Social Referendum.

 Early life

-István Tarlós was born in Budapest on 26 May 1948.
+Tarlós was born in Budapest on 26 May 1948.
 Both his father, Dr. István Tarlós Sr., a lawyer, and his mother, Hilda Dienes, a chief accountant, worked for the Hungarian Academy of Sciences.
 Tarlós has described his family as civic-minded and religious.

 After his graduation from Árpád High School's Humanities Department, Tarlós worked as an unskilled laborer before he was conscripted into the military in Orosháza.
 After his military service, Tarlós attended the Budapest University of Technology and Economics, receiving his degree in civil engineering.
 He went on to complete a graduate program in Finance and Organization from Ybl Miklós Technical College.

 Tarlós worked for 15 years in the building industry, mostly in investing and contractor tasks.
 During his civil engineer career, Tarlós held numerous positions, including foreman, deputy construction leader, construction leader, technical controller, and head of production department.

 Tarlós married Cecília Nagy, a civil engineer, in 1973.
 They have three children and six grandchildren.
 In the early 1990s, Tarlós launched his own architect studio with his wife.